hpc-apps/EXA_PMRA20/README.md

-# International workshop on Performance modelling,  Runtime System  and Applications at the exascale (EXA_PMRA'20)
+# International workshop on Performance modelling,  Runtime System  and Applications at the Exascale (EXA_PMRA'20)

 To be held in conjunction with ICPP 2020: The 49th International Conference on Parallel Processing (https://jnamaral.github.io/icpp20/ )